Wednesday, July 25, 2018

 May sometimes give thoughts too deep for tears?

 The yellow-orange patch above is a parasitic morning glory called dodder.
 Where certain plants are "over-abundant" (in the opinion of the dodder), it sucks up some of their energy and makes way for more diversity.
-Our deep thoughts would best encompass fire and animals (grazers, pollinators, predators, etc. etc.).
+Our deep thoughts would best encompass parasites, fire, and animals (grazers, pollinators, predators, etc. etc.).
 Creative destruction processes are part of the mystery and magic.

-Now the woodland sunflower has started to bloom, but the (until recently, very rare) starry campion continues to give it a run for its money.
+Here the woodland sunflower has started to bloom, but the (until recently, very rare) starry campion continues to give it a run for its money.
 Some species seem to take a while for their genetics to adjust to a new home.
 Then they explode.

 Prairie dock with its long leafless flower stalks seems to be happier among the trees than its closer relative, compass plant.
 Over the decades, the species sort themselves out.
 And when a tree finally dies, full sun comes back, the plants re-sort, and it all starts over again.